Dr. Tetyana's Perspective

 Are you still afraid?

-Dr. Tetyana Obukhanych is a Founding Member of BBCH (Building Bridges in Children's Health), an online community of parents and doctors dedicated to learning the science that impacts children's health.
-After joining BBCH, you will have immediate access to Dr. Tetyana's Natural Immunity Fundamentals (NIF) lecture-series and all prior BBCH HOUR slideshows, which you may review to build up your knowledge base.
+Tetyana Obukhanych, PhD is a Founding Member and Immune Science Educator at BBCH (Building Bridges in Children's Health), an online community of parents, health advocates, and doctors dedicated to learning the science that impacts healthy immunity and children's health.

 PubMed links used in this article: